Small business owners are gearing up for what they hope will be another banner year for them.

 Taking the time to understand all that is available thanks to technological advances may take you away from running your business, but you may find it to be worth it.
 Also, you may find that it’s not as difficult as you may think, and dread.

-Emerging technologies is one of the trends you should at least become familiar with because of the ways operating businesses are evolving.
+Emerging technologies is one of the business trends you should at least become familiar with because of the ways operating businesses are evolving.

 SmallBizTrends.com found that the top gadget that business operators see as most impacting them are virtual assistants.